Images courtesy Fireclay Tile

 By Cara Gibbs

 Hand-mixed, lead-free glazes aren’t the only thing baked into each handmade Fireclay Tile creation—this Northern California-established tile studio and certified Benefit Corporation, perhaps most importantly, imbues thoughtful, sustainable design practices into each and every product they make.
 Operating under the mantra, We Set Out To Do Tile Differently, Fireclay Founder and Chief Ceramicist Paul Burns imprinted this ethos into the culture of the brand from the very beginning.
 The result is a revolutionary tile firm that continues to redefine the industry standard and break glass ceilings with every sustainable feat achieved.
 Its certified B Corp standing means they’re committed to social and environmental betterment and adhere to a Made for Good philosophy in everything they do, from their mindful manufacturing processes to supporting causes they believe in through Fireclay Gives.
 Their most recent focus includes the Desiree Cooper Memorial Scholarship Fund in partnership with the Architects Foundation, a diversity advancement scholarship to support Black women earning their degree in architecture.
-Here, discover four defining pillars of this trailblazing company.
+Here, discover four defining pillars of this trailblazing company and find out why they made the perfect tile partner for #EcoRenovate, Elemental Green’s sustainable renovation project at University Park Condominium in Chicago’s Hyde Park neighborhood.

 “Color has always been a passion of mine,” explains Burns, and Fireclay certainly hosts a sweeping spectrum when it comes to colorways.
 Discover a kaleidoscope of over 130 hand-mixed hues that fill the Fireclay color library.
 Suitable for both residential and commercial projects, each tile is applied with a lead-free, VOC-free glaze that fires at a near 2,000 degrees Fahrenheit.
 These ultra-high heats ensure a durable and easy-to-clean surface conveyed in any saturated color of your choice.
 Can’t decide?
 Place your request for free samples to help narrow things down.
 You can also use Fireclay’s custom color tool to personalize your choice, or take advantage of Fireclay’s free design services where one of Fireclay’s trusted design pros can help educate and guide you toward the right material for your next project.
 Not quite sure how to choose your favorite hue?
 Designers and tastemakers like Shavonda Gardner, Sarah Sherman Samuel, Carmeon Hamilton, and Claire Thomas have curated theirs for you.